Chefter/chefter.github.io/_posts/2016-09-01-Five-Secrets-to-Labor-Day-Success.md

 ***

 Here’s a couple of options for you Labor Day 2016 Menu.
 All of these curated recipes pair wonderfully together so feel free to mix and match for your perfect grill out!
-And don’t forget, if you need any extra culinary help, use promo code [**LaborDay15**](https://www.chefter.com/download/index.html) for a call to one of our Chefs on us!
+And don’t forget, if you need any extra culinary help, use promo code [LaborDay15](https://www.chefter.com/signup/user/index.html?invite=LaborDay15) for a call worth up to $15 to one of our Chefs on us!

 ***